-A multiple pregnancy means being pregnant with more than one fetus.
+A multiple pregnancies means being pregnant with more than one fetus.
 It could be two, three, four or even more babies.
-A multiple pregnancy can pose health risks to the mother as well as the unborn babies.
+Multiple pregnancies can pose health risks to the mother as well as the unborn babies.

 Natural Vs Assisted Reproduction

-A multiple pregnancy that results from spontaneous conception without any intervention is not common; it has become more common due to an increasing number of couples opting for assisted reproduction.
-For women who become pregnant naturally, only one percent of them will have a multiple pregnancy.
-However, for women who become pregnant through assisted reproduction, the chance of a multiple pregnancy is 20-40%.
+Multiple pregnancies that result from spontaneous conception without any intervention are not common; it has become more common due to an increasing number of couples opting for assisted reproduction.
+For women who become pregnant naturally, only one percent of them will have multiple pregnancies.
+However, for women who become pregnant through assisted reproduction, the chance of multiple pregnancies is 20-40%.

 Assisted Reproduction and Multiple Pregnancy

-If more than one egg are released, which are simultaneously fertilized by sperms, it results in a multiple pregnancy and these babies are called fraternal.
+If more than one egg is released, which is simultaneously fertilized by sperms, it results in multiple pregnancies and these babies are called fraternal.
 Fraternal twins tend to run in families.

-Ovarian stimulation, is an intervention in assisted reproduction.
-A drug is administered to the woman, which stimulates the ovary and facilitates maturation of follicles and ovulation.
-The woman releases more than one egg, which may get fertilized and results in a multiple pregnancy.
+Ovarian stimulation is an intervention in assisted reproduction.
+A drug is administered to the woman, which stimulates the ovary and facilitates the maturation of follicles and ovulation.
+The woman releases more than one egg, which may get fertilized and results in multiple pregnancies.

 With in-vitro fertilization, the eggs are retrieved and the sperm and egg are fertilized in a laboratory.
 The embryo that results is then implanted in the uterus.
-The treating doctor may transfer more than one embryo to the uterus resulting in a multiple pregnancy.
+The treating doctor may transfer more than one embryo to the uterus resulting in multiple pregnancies.

 Multiple Pregnancy- Risk to the mother and babies

 There are practical concerns as well, of having to breastfeed the babies and care for them through their infancy and childhood.
-A multiple pregnancy could also raise financial concerns.
-Parents may not be mentally prepared to take care of more than one baby, and may need support to provide for the babies and raise them.
+Multiple pregnancies could also raise financial concerns.
+Parents may not be mentally prepared to take care of more than one baby and may need support to provide for the babies and raise them.

-A multiple pregnancy is associated with increased risk to the fetuses.
-The risk of preterm birth is high and the other risks include the risk of impaired growth and development, congenital abnormalities and the risk of still birth.
-Babies born before their expected date would be low birth weight and at risk of having developmental physical or cognitive disability if not cared for properly.
+Multiple pregnancies are associated with increased risk to the fetuses.
+The risk of preterm birth is high and the other risks include the risk of impaired growth and development, congenital abnormalities, and the risk of stillbirth.
+Babies born before their expected date would be low birth weight and at risk of having a developmental physical or cognitive disability if not cared for properly.

 If you’re pregnant with more than one baby, you should see your doctor more often than you would if you were having just one baby.
 This is because you and your babies have a greater chance of developing serious health problems